paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 #### @export

 The `@export` util allows us to export mixins, classes, and keyframes.
-For example, suppose I have a `typography.pc` file:
+For example, suppose you have a `typography.pc` file:

 ```html
 <style>